PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/recipe-upload.md

 ![Recipe upload window](../../.gitbook/assets/cbpi4-recipe-upload.png)

 {% hint style="info" %}
-You can only upload one xml file at a time.
-If you upload another xml file, the first xml file will be replaced.
+You can only upload one xml or JSON file at a time.
+If you upload another xml or JSON file, the first xml or JSON file will be replaced.

-If you create a recipe from the xml file, you can save the recipe in the local recipe book and upload another xml file to create a new recipe.
+If you create a recipe from the file, you can save the recipe in the local recipe book and upload another file to create a new recipe.
 Also this recipe can be saved in the local recipe book.
 {% endhint %}

 {% hint style="info" %}